ExidCuter/mimonatega-ext/README.md

 # Mimonatega Extension

-This Firefox extension allows users to compare prices of items on web shop [https://www.mimovrste.com](https://www.mimovrste.com)
+This Firefox/Chrome extension allows users to compare prices of items on web shop [https://www.mimovrste.com](https://www.mimovrste.com)

 ## How to build and run